Chapter 14: The Shape of the Future

 He passed through the double doors, leaving Chris and Leo alone in the chamber.

 An hour wasn't that long, but it felt like an eternity at that particular moment.
-Chris fell into a pattern of walking in circles, slowing down only when he noticed how calm and assured Leo was.
-It was good that Leo teemed with plenty of confidence to cover them both because Chris couldn't summon any of his own.
+Chris fell into a pattern of walking in circles, stopping only when he noticed how calm and assured Leo was.
+Chris was glad one of them teemed with confidence, because Chris couldn't summon any for himself.
 They didn't talk much during the one hour; they didn't do much of anything other than wait and pray for the best.

 "It's a shame he left on bad terms," said Phoebe.

-Piper bowed her shoulders, even though the action was invisible to Phoebe through the cordless phone.
-She'd just filled Phoebe in on Dan's departure.
-"I shouldn't have sugarcoated what being a witch is like.
-At the same time, it's better he figured out his true feelings now rather than later."
+Piper had just filled Phoebe in on Dan's departure, and she bowed her shoulders even though the action couldn't be seen over the cordless phone.
+"I shouldn't have sugar-coated what being a witch is like, but I guess it's better he figured out his true feelings now rather than later."

 "You did the best you could.
 The rest was up to him."

 "Leo warned me from day one that he couldn't handle magic."
 Piper breathed out heavily.
 Leo, ever the kind soul, hadn't rubbed it in.
 "It seems like a recurring problem in our family to have normal people freak out on us."

 "Ugh, you're telling me," groaned Phoebe, and Piper could visualize her kneading her temples with her eyes closed.
 "I haven't told Jason I'm a witch.
 What if he reacts the same way as Dan?"

 "You don't know that," said Piper sharply, unwilling to let Phoebe beat herself up over something that might not happen.